Nehal-Pawar/Discover-The-Truth/README.md

 Challenge 2: Feed data to a Database that accepts key value pair with a fature that can accept new columns later.
 It should also support search over a column
 ## Future Scope
-1. Add Real time news and twitter APIs to make app reaal time.
+1. Add Real time news and twitter APIs to make app real time.
 Also add search APIs for news,twitter and youtube
+2. Increase the range from America's news to World/International News
+3. Do ordering of the news and tweets and youtube videos in an unbiased way
+4. Improve search algorithm by using google keyword planner
-2. Search Bar: Add serach bar to the UI that should take keywords and a collection of multiple keywords for same topic
+5. Search Bar: Add serach bar to the UI that should take keywords and a collection of multiple keywords (from google keyword planner) for same topic